-You’ve embarked on job hunt armed with a personal arsenal of job application resources, like an updated resume, tailored cover letter, and stellar interview tactics, but there’s one crucial component of the job search process that’s often overlooked: professional references.
+You’ve embarked on a job hunt armed with a personal arsenal of job application resources, like an updated resume, tailored cover letter, and stellar interview tactics.
+But there’s one crucial component of the job search process that returners often overlook: professional references.

 Companies rely on professional references to verify your skill set and to get an outsider’s opinion of how you perform in a workplace environment.
 These recommendations can also create an opportunity to highlight character-driven skills like work ethic, teamwork, and leadership, which can have a major impact on an employer’s decision to hire you.

 Professional references are a valuable tool in helping you land a job, but they can also be a source of stress for people who have been out of the workforce for a while.
 If you haven’t worked in a professional setting recently, you might have to get creative when it comes to finding these references.
 Here are a few places to start.

 1. Volunteer Groups

 One thing to keep in mind when you’re looking for a professional reference is they don’t have to be from a former coworker.
 They can be acquaintances you’ve met through various volunteer, school, or religious groups in your area.
 Getting involved in community organizations creates an opportunity to grow your network, take on leadership roles, and use your skills in an organized setting.
 The relationships you develop in these groups can serve as legitimate professional recommendations that can attest to your hard work.